 Join the authors of Ellie’s Strand: Exploring the Edge of the Pacific to connect literature with nature journaling, observation, and coastal stewardship.
 Using the book as a framework, we will explore ways to make coastal and marine issues culturally- and environmentally-relevant for upper elementary students.
-The in-person hands-on summer coastal workshop will be followed by three online Community of Practice Sessions during the school year.
+Following a summer coastal workshop held at Beverly Beach State Park on August 8, discussions will continue at three online Community of Practice Sessions held during the school year.
+In each session, registered participants will receive login information and an assignment to focus on in the weeks prior to the meeting day.
+Along with authors Peg Herring and Judy Li, participants will take part in guided group discussions, discover teaching resources, and hear from educators who are incorporating nature journaling and coastal stewardship activities with students.

 Questions?
 Contact Cait Goodwin at [email protected]